-Static Verification Static verification consists of checking the knowledge base of the KBS logical anomalies.
-Frameworks for for anomalies in rule-based KBS have been wellexplored, and software tools exist to detect them (Preece, Shinghal and Batarekh, 1992).
-The most commonly-identified anomalies and the ones detected by most of the available redundancv and conflict. tools - are Redundancy occurs when a knowledge base contains logical statements that play no purpose in the problem-solving behaviour of the system; this typically indicates that the system is incomplete in some way.
+Static Verification Static verification consists of checking the knowledge base of the KBS for logical anomalies.
+Frameworks for anomalies in rule-based KBS have been well-explored, and software tools exist to detect them [14].
+The most commonly-identified anomalies - and the ones detected by most of the available tools - are redundancy and conflict.
+Redundancy occurs when a knowledge base contains logical statements that play no purpose in the problem-solving behaviour of the system; this typically indicates that the system is incomplete in some way.
 Conflict occurs when there are logical statements that are mutually inconsistent, and would therefore cause the system to exhibit erroneous behaviour.
-Anomalies may exist in any of the formal artifacts: the implemented system, the design model, and - if it is defined formally the conceptual model.
+Anomalies may exist in any of the formal artifacts: the implemented system, the design model, and - if it is defined formally - the conceptual model.